imvasu/algorithms/tests/README.md

-# IoT C++ SDK TESTS
+# Algorithms Tests

 ## Overview
-Tests contain unit tests to verify the functionality of SDK.
+Tests contain unit tests to verify the algorithms

 ## Build Tests
 Follow the instructions given in [README](../README.md#Installation) to build tests.
 Tests require cmake option `-DBUILD_TESTS` to be set to 1.